Thanks a million for visiting my blog.

 I have a passion for writing, among other things.
 I love life and all it brings and am fascinated by people, how they think, act, look.

 I have been keeping a private diary for the past 30 years.
 It covered my life from the sad and very lonely days immediately after my Dad died, through my engagement, marriage, birth of my children (not conception) and all the other events of note or not.
 Now I’ve gone digital and public!

 I write what I think and prefer to do so with humour although I may sometimes write something profound!

-During my two years blogging I have had many highs and lows.
-One of the greatest highs was, without doubt, winning ‘Best writer’ at the Irish Parenting Blog Awards, and also ‘Best Personal Blog’.
+I began this blog in January 2013 and it’s shared many of the highs and lows in my life since.
+One of the greatest highs was without doubt, winning ‘Best writer’ at the Irish Parenting Blog Awards, and also ‘Best Personal Blog’.
 It was a night I’ll not easily forget.

 If you are new to my blog you may not know ‘Daniel’s story’.
 Danny was my friends lovely fit, handsome, cheeky thirteen year old, when out of the blue he was diagnosed with leukemia.
-Ten months and a bone marrow transplant later we lost him.
-There have been times since when no words could I find to write how I feel.
-However this blog has allowed me to find those words, and writing continues to help me through.
-Daniel continues to be a part of my blog.
+Ten months and a bone marrow transplant later we lost him in November 2013.
+There have been times since when I could find no words to write how I feel.
+However this blog has helped me to find those words, and writing continues to help me through.
+Daniel remains a part of my blog.

-That just about sums me up.
+That just about sums me up to date.
 Thank you for reading.
-I hope you enjoy “my thoughts on a page”
+I hope you enjoy “My Thoughts On A Page”